-- The management and oversight of the delivery of the BCF plan - To make decisions relating to commissioning and decommissioning of services in relation to the BCF - Sign off of the BCF quarterly returns - To determine the use of unallocated financial resources and to reallocate financial resources between programme elements
+- The management and oversight of the delivery of the BCF plan - To make decisions relating to commissioning and decommissioning of services in relation to the BCF - Decision making and sign off responsibility for the s75 annual plan. - Sign off of the BCF quarterly returns - Decisions relating to decommissioning or commissioning of services in relation to the BCF. - To determine the use of unallocated financial resources

-5.4 Terms of Reference
+5.5 Terms of Reference